 Here’s a hint for visitors who want to engage a local in conversation: ask about Hyde County.
 You will be answered with a laundry list of frustrations, because the marriage of a poor population and a small tax base can be infuriating.
 Divorce is not an option.

 Instead, Ocracokers have a love affair with non-profits.
 Over the years, motivated individuals and groups have created a variety of organizations that intend to improve the quality of life on Ocracoke.
-County, state and federal government both assists and impedes, because Ocracoke doesn't fit in any neat box.
+County, state and federal agencies assist and impede, because Ocracoke doesn't fit in any neat box.

 A lot of fundraising goes on, and local businesses and individuals generously give.
 A few of these organizations have paid employees.
 Most do not, and are managed and staffed by volunteers.